Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification

 \section{KL divergence applied to ensemble training}

-In this section, we restrict ourselves to the case of Neural Posterior Estimation (NPE) and explore some applications of the KL matrix as a diagnostic tool for SBI.\footnote{For simplicity, for all the examples considered in this work, we have only considered the upper triangular part of the $\textbf{K}$ matrix.
-We expect the results to remain qualitatively identical if the lower triangular part of the $\textbf{K}$ matrix is also included.} In Section~\ref{sec:NPE_basics}, we begin by reviewing the main ideas behind NPE.
+In this section, we restrict ourselves to the case of Neural Posterior Estimation (NPE) and explore some applications of the KL matrix as a diagnostic tool for SBI.\footnote{For simplicity, for all the examples considered in this work, we have only considered the upper triangular part of the $\textbf{K}$ matrix, as $K_{ij}$ and $K_{ji}$ provide correlated information.
+The asymmetry ($K_{ij} \neq K_{ji}$) can provide additional diagnostic information about the relative shapes of the posteriors, but we do not explore it in this work as we found it to be a subdominant effect in our experiments.} In Section~\ref{sec:NPE_basics}, we begin by reviewing the main ideas behind NPE.
 Then, in Section~\ref{sec:NPE_KL_convergence}, we discuss the use of the KL matrix to assess the convergence among different networks in an ensemble.

 Finally, in Section~\ref{sec:NPE_KL_misspecification}, we explore the usage of the KL matrix to identify model misspecification.